-MGMT-486 Special Topics (3 Credits)
+MGMT-486 Special Topics (1 - 3 Credits)

-Courses on topics of interest to business students offered on the basis of need, interest, or timeliness.
+Courses on topics of interest to business-students offered on the basis of need, interest, or timeliness.
 Prerequisites as determined by instructor.
 Restricted to students with junior standing or higher.
 May be repeated for credit.
-See registrar's office current class schedules Web page for specific semester description.
+For specific section description, click to the Section Details in VitNet.

-MGMT-487 Experiential Learning: Internship (12 Credits)
+MGMT-487 Experiential Learning: Internship (1 - 12 Credits)

-Non-classroom experiences in the field of business.
-Placements are generally off-campus, and may be full- or part-time, and with or without pay.
-Credit for experiences must be sought prior to occurance, and learning contracts must be submitted before the end of the first week of the semester.
+Experiential Learning: Internship (12 Credits) Non-classroom experiences in the field of business.
+Placements are generally off-campus, and may be full-or part-time, and with or without pay.
+Credit for experiences must be sought prior to occurrence, and learning contracts must be submitted before the end of the first week of the semester.
 A maximum of 15 credits of 287/487 can be used to meet graduation requirements.
 See the experiential learning: internship section of this catalog for details.
 Restricted to students with junior standing or higher.
 May be repeated for credit.
 Graded CR/NC.
+Contact Career Services for registration permission.

-MGMT-488 Independent Study (4 Credits)
+MGMT-488 Independent Study (1 - 4 Credits)